 Barriers in Speaking the English Language

-Language barriers usually happen when a person struggles to construct the correct sentence with the correct words in their mind and then get it out of their mouths.
+Language barriers usually happen when a person struggles to construct the correct sentence with the right words in their mind and then get it out of their mouths.
 English learners often know a lot of grammar rules and vocabulary, but they tend to struggle to speak fluently.

-English language barriers when speaking include talking around and around in circles while trying to formulate the right sentence or finding the right word; feeling nervous and stressed out only worsens.
-The listener needs to be actively involved in the conversation and the speaker needs to guide them to understand what they are saying.
+English language barriers when speaking include talking around and around in circles while trying to formulate the correct sentence or finding the right word; feeling nervous and stressed out only worsens.
+The listener needs to be actively involved in the conversation, and the speaker needs to guide them to understand what they are saying.
 If you lose the interest of the listener, you lose the potential to communicate,

-On the other hand, it isn’t a good idea to not say anything either.
+On the other hand, it isn’t a good idea not to say anything either.
 Nothing creates a language barrier faster than not saying anything or producing a few short words in a very broken sentence.

 How to Overcome English Language Speaking Barriers